triton-inference-server/server/docs/protocol/extension_statistics.md

 - "last_inference" : The timestamp of the last inference request made for this model, as milliseconds since the epoch.

+- "inference_count" : The cumulative count of successful inference
+  requests made for this model.
+Each inference in a batched request is counted as an individual inference.
+For example, if a client sends a single inference request with batch size 64, "inference_count" will be incremented by 64.
+Similarly, if a clients sends 64 individual requests each with batch size 1, "inference_count" will be incremented by 64.

+- "execution_count" : The cumulative count of the number of successful inference executions performed for the model.
+When dynamic batching is enabled, a single model execution can perform inferencing for more than one inference request.
+For example, if a clients sends 64 individual requests each with batch size 1 and the dynamic batcher batches them into a single large batch for model execution then "execution_count" will be incremented by 1.
+If, on the other hand, the dynamic batcher is not enabled for that each of the 64 individual requests is executed independently, then "execution_count" will be incremented by 64.

 - "inference_stats" : The aggregate statistics for the
   model/version.
 So, for example, "inference_stats":"success"